Welcome to today's edition of the Rush 24-7 podcast.

 It explains why I'm trending at the top of Facebook's news, whatever it is, on the lesbian farmers.

-When you hear this, I I don't know that I'm going to be able to explain this to you without cracking up.
+When you hear this, I don't know that I'm going to be able to explain this to you without cracking up.

-And then who knew?
+And then, who knew?

-You mentioned much legs with Jeb Bush today.
+You mentioned what's lesbian Jeb Bush today?

 Who knew?